Brat-Pit/eBay/README.md

 The information included at this repository is for educational purposes only

 # Description
-Get marketplace's data using free eBay's API
+Python client for free eBay's API

 # Requirements
 Python 3.x,